shashank195/Heart-Disease-Predictor/README.md

-# Heart-Disease-Prediction
+# Heart Disease Prediction
 A project that predicts whether a person is suffering from heart disease or not.
-The project involves training a machine learning model (K Neighbors Classifier) to predict whether someone is suffering from a heart disease with 87% accuracy.
+The project involves training a machine learning model (K Neighbors Classifier) to predict whether someone is suffering from heart disease with 87% accuracy.

 # HEART DISEASE PREDICTOR  :chart: